Brevort Township Mission Statement

 The Brevort Township Board of Trustees works to protect the township’s natural resources and taxpayer property values; strives to improve township infrastructure for resident safety; develops services to enhance the community’s quality of life; and manages the township’s finances to minimize taxpayer burden.

 The Brevort Township Cemetery is located at the North end of Brevort Lake Road.
 The cemetery is located in a quiet inlet surrounded by the townships natural beauty.
-Please call Heather Bird, Clerk at (906) 643-6773 to request more information.
+Please call Paul Matelski at 906-298-1998 to request more information.

 The Brevort Township Fire Department was established in 1958 in the Village of Moran by Supervisor Louis “Pops” Litzner, and Clerk Harry Pechta.
 They purchased a used 1947 Chevrolet Fire Truck and appointed Harold Peterson as Chief.